Price @ 750/- Only | Non Fasting | Sample Type: Serum

 Thalassemia is a set of inherited blood disorders which pass from parents/elder family members to their children and affect the type and amount of haemoglobin the body releases.
 A person with thalassemia has one or more genetic mutations which he has inherited, and it results in underproduction of normal haemoglobin.
 Pregnant women may transmit the infected gene to their children.

-AreYouHealthy has brought to you the Beta-Thalassemia Screening Test for just Rs.
-559/-.
+AreYouHealthy has brought to you the Beta Thalassemia Screening Test at low rate.
 Avail the benefits of the most affordable tests and health checkup packages only on AreYouHealthy.
 Book now in few clicks!
 Fill the form on this page and click the SUBMIT button.
 We will contact you in no time.

 You will be happy to know that booking a test package on AreYouHealthy doesn’t require any payment.
 All the payment needs to be done post sample collection.
 With the help of service centres in over 2000 cities, we assure you of the quality and accuracy of the test reports.